-Of the common shares held in escrow summarized in the table above, as at February 29, 2020 there were:
+Of the common shares held in escrow summarized in the table above, as at May 31, 2020 there were:

-i.
-1,719,167 common shares held in escrow pursuant to the share purchase agreement described in Note 5 of the consolidated financial statements for the year ended November 30, 2019, which will be released contingent upon the occurrence of future events ii.
-1,628,571 common shares held in escrow pursuant to an agreement with a consulting firm to facilitate the acquisition and cultivation of cannabis genetics, which will be released contingent upon the occurrence of future events.
+- i.
+1,719,167 common shares held in escrow pursuant to the share purchase agreement described in Note 5 of the consolidated financial statements for the year ended November 30, 2019, which will be released contingent upon the occurrence of future events.
+Subsequent to the period ended May 31, 2020, the Company cancelled and returned to treasury 1,719,167 common shares.
+The shares were cancelled pursuant to the terms of an escrow agreement entered into on the closing of the Acquisition of 1203648 B.C.
+Ltd. - ii.
+1,628,571 common shares held in escrow pursuant to an agreement with a consulting firm to facilitate the acquisition and cultivation of cannabis genetics, which will be released contingent upon the occurrence of future events. - iii.
+3,750,000 common shares held in escrow pursuant to the amended agreement with the vendors of Tumbleweed described in Note 22 of the condensed interim consolidated financial statements for the period ended May 31, 2020.
+The shares will be released August 28, 2020.